sularaperera/sularaperera/ReadMe.md

 - **Azure Cloud**: Experienced in working with Azure services to manage data pipelines and storage effectively.

+- **Databricks**: Hands-on experience as a Data Engineer using Databricks for building scalable data pipelines, implementing medallion architecture, and managing Delta Lake tables.

 - **PySpark & Spark SQL**: Working with PySpark and Spark SQL to process and analyze large datasets within the Apache Spark framework.

 - **Power BI**: Creating interactive and insightful dashboards that enable data-driven decision-making.